marcosalvalaggio/edamame/README.md

 ## Exploratory data analysis functions

-You can find an example of the EDA that uses the edamame package in the  [eda_example.ipynb](notebook/eda_example.ipynb) notebook.
+You can find an example of the EDA that uses the edamame package in the [edamame-notebooks](https://github.com/marcosalvalaggio/edamame-notebooks) repository.

 ### Dimensions